DragosMugurel/eTailor-eCommerce-App/README.md

 Welcome to the eTailor eCommerce app!
 This project is built using .NET 7, ASP.NET Core, and utilizes a SQL Server Management Studio (SSMS) database.

-## Overview

-Provide a brief overview of your eCommerce app, its purpose, and the problems it solves.

 ## Features

 Highlight key features of your app.
 For example: